CohanR/TMS_ElectricField_Group_Simulation/README.md

 # TMS_ElectricField_Group_Simulation

+# Introduction
+The induced electric field strength at targeted cortical regions (by transcranial magnetic stimulation) is influenced by various biophysical parameters including tissue density (e.g., scalp, skull, meninges, and CSF), scalp-cortex distance, gyral patterns, and tissue conductivity.

+In the context of neuromodulation research and clinical applications, understanding the magnitude and distribution of these induced electric fields is vital.
+It aids in making informed decisions regarding the stimulation protocols and understanding the effects and safety of the procedure.

 # Group Analysis with SimNIBS

-This repository contains a Python script to perform group analysis of TMS simulations using SimNIBS for specific subjects, both pre and post some treatment or intervention.
+This repository contains a Python script to perform group analysis of TMS simulations using SimNIBS for specific subjects, both pre and post some treatment.

 ## Description